High School & College

 -

-How We Get Dopamine
+How We Get Dopamine (Unit 1: Lesson 6)

 Back in the day, our ancestors got their dopamine hits from pretty basic but essential things - eating food, drinking water, and socializing with their tribe.
 Now that we understand how dopamine works, we've actually designed technology to trigger this ancient reward system.